Straw Dogs (1971 film): Casting

-Beau Bridges, Stacy Keach, Sidney Poitier, Jack Nicholson, and Donald Sutherland were considered for the lead role of David Sumner before Dustin Hoffman was cast.
+Beau Bridges, Stacy Keach, Sidney Poitier, Jack Nicholson and Donald Sutherland were considered for the lead role of David Sumner before Dustin Hoffman was cast.
 Hoffman agreed to do the film because he was intrigued by the character, a pacifist unaware of his feelings and potential for violence that were the same feelings he abhorred in society.
-Judy Geeson, Jacqueline Bisset, Diana Rigg, Helen Mirren, Carol White, Charlotte Rampling, and Hayley Mills were considered for the role of Amy before Susan George was finally selected.
+Judy Geeson, Jacqueline Bisset, Diana Rigg, Helen Mirren, Carol White, Charlotte Rampling and Hayley Mills were considered for the role of Amy before Susan George was finally selected.
 Hoffman disagreed with the casting, as he felt his character would never marry such a "Lolita-ish" kind of girl.
-Peckinpah insisted on George, a relatively unknown actress in the US at that time.
+Peckinpah insisted on George, a relatively unknown actress in the U.S. at that time.

 Filming

-Location shooting took place around St Buryan near Penzance in Cornwall, including at St Buryan's Church.
+Location shooting took place around St Buryan, near Penzance in Cornwall, including at St Buryan's Church.
 Interiors were shot at Twickenham Studios in London.
 The exterior shots for the siege scenes were filmed during night shoots in Cornwall, while the interior shots for the same scenes were filmed in London.
 The film's production design was by Ray Simm.

 Reception

 Box office

-The film earned rentals of $4.5 million in North America and $3.5 million in other countries.
-By 1973 it had recorded an overall profit of $1,425,000.
+The film earned rentals of $4.5 million in North America, and $3.5 million in other countries.
+By 1973, it had recorded an overall profit of $1,425,000.

+By 1983 the film earned $11,148,828.